7 important WordPress Plugins

 There are billions of sites that populate the web nowadays that never get looked at by anyone but the author of said page.
 It’s sad, isn’t it?
 It has become very difficult to be found in the sea of websites.
 Sure, social media is a possibility to get noticed, but I know of only one way to achieve this for a long period of time.
 This method is, of course, search engine optimization (SEO).

-The reason for this fact is simple: almost everybody uses Google to search stuff and websites that rank high in the SERPs typically get a lot of traffic.
+The reason for this fact is simple: almost everybody uses Google to search for stuff and websites that rank high in the SERPs typically get a lot of traffic.
 But how do you even get there?

 SEO is a bit of an art, and a bit of a science, and it changes a lot, so in order to stay up to date you have to constantly check the latest SEO news.
 The way it works always has to do with the algorithm by which search engines decide where to display a website.

-How does Google know whether a particular web site is more important then some other site?
+How does Google know whether a particular web site is more important than some other site?
 Sure, content matters, but one of the main factors are links from other places that point to yours.
 If a newspaper posts an online article that links to your site, Google sees this as a vote that your site is important.
-At this point we need to distinguish between normal links and nofollow Links.
+At this point, we need to distinguish between normal links and nofollow Links.
 The latter are links that are in common places like comments on a blog, and they do not carry much weight in terms of SEO.

 Once a web site appears in Google, it needs to be relevant for particular phrases.
 Good examples to learn from are the websites for SEO agencies.
-Check out the website ranking for SEO Hamburg or the one ranking for the similar term London SEO agency.
+Check out the website ranking for beste SEO tools or the one ranking for the similar term London SEO agency.
 One thing I immediately notice here is that they use the same phrase in their page titles that they are ranking for – and I’m sure these phrases are the ones that are searched for the most in their respective cities.

 Another important factor shall be mentioned quickly: social media!
 If you get a lot of likes on Facebook, Pinterest, shares on Twitter and so on, Google also sees this as a positive sign that your site has quality and should be ranked higher.
 This is why you should put like buttons on your website and make sure to integrate social media well.